Fill out the FAFSA

 The Free Application for Federal Student Aid, commonly known as the FAFSA, is the gateway to financial aid at WCC.

-Filling out the form gets you considered for federal grants, loans and work-study.
-It’s also the key to qualifying for most financial aid that WCC offers.
+Filling out the form determines your eligibility for federal grants, loans, and work-study.
+It’s also the key to qualifying for most of the financial aid that WCC offers.
 You fill out the form online.

-• You can always get help from WCC’s Financial Aid office by calling 734-973-3523, sending an email to [email protected] or visiting the office on the second floor of the Student Center building.
+• You can always get help from WCC’s Financial Aid Office by calling 734-973-3523, emailing [email protected] or visiting the office on the second floor of the Student Center building.

 • The federal government has great information on the Federal Student Aid website for completing the FAFSA.